Death’s-head Hawkmoth Facts

 Death’s-head Hawkmoth Physical Description

-To start with, differences naturally exist between the different types of Death’s-head Hawkmoth.
-However, all three types remain quite similar in appearance.
-Therefore, many descriptions apply to them all.
+Not surprisingly, numerous physical differences naturally exist between the different types of Death’s-head Hawkmoth.
+All three types, however, also, as is to be expected, remain quite similar in terms of rough appearance.
+Many general descriptions therefore apply equally to them all.

-But, it must be noted that adult wingspan varies significantly, even within the same gender and species.
-While not unknown, this trait is uncommon.
+Intriguingly, it must be pointed out, though, that measured adult wingspan varies quite significantly, even within the same gender and species.
+While not unknown, this trait definitely qualifies as moderately uncommon.
 Due to this fact, adults range in width of wings from 2 – 8 in (5 – 20 cm).

-In addition, like the majority of Lepidoptera, it displays a moderate degree of sexual dimorphism.
-As a result of this, in its case, females generally develop slightly larger.
-These also tend to be bulkier in shape.
+Understandably, like the majority of Lepidoptera, this marvel of Nature displays a moderate degree of sexual dimorphism.
+As a result of this physiological trait, in its case, females generally develop slightly larger than the males.
+Examples of that sex also tend to be slightly bulkier in shape.

-The body displays a rather thick, bullet-shaped form.
-Further, the two forewings develop long and narrow.
-Yet the hindwings, however, appear much shorter, like most related forms of invertebrate.
+The body of the magnificent Death’s-head Hawkmoth also displays a comparatively thick, bullet-shaped form.
+Its two forewings further develop as relatively long and narrow in structure.
+Yet the hindwings, however, appear much shorter, like most related forms of amazing invertebrate.

-Its coloring also varies, quite understandably.
+Its coloring also understandably varies between different specimens.
 But these typically consist of combinations of shades of brown, black, gray, and yellow.
-Yet the astounding presence of a human skull-like marking on the back of the thorax represents its most memorable feature.
+The astounding presence of a human skull-like marking on the back of the thorax, however, represents its most memorable feature.

 - Kingdom: Animalia